 What Do These Scales Mean?

 The definitions for these attachment styles can be confusing if you don't entirely understand the terms "anxiety" and "avoidance."
 Attachment styles are defined primarily by behaviors.

 For example, anxiety in attachment could display itself as "clingy" behaviors.
 An anxiously attached individual might wish to stay as close as possible to the object of their attachment.
 They may be very distressed at being separated from the object of their attachment.
 Reuniting with the object of their attachment may involve expressing anger or sadness.
 These emotional displays may serve to remind the object of the attachment of their affection, or perhaps punish them for leaving.

 Avoidance in attachment could display itself as cold or aloof behaviors.
 An avoidant individual might think of themselves as independent and self-reliant.
 In reality, they may be distancing themselves from healthy relationships and regular human interactions.
 They might feel the need to demonstrate their detachment from partners or close family members.
 They might do this by placing a high priority on other aspects of life, such as hobbies, work, and other acquaintances.

 Although initial research on attachment styles was mostly done on children, further research has indicated that our attachment to caregivers as children plays a significant role in our attachment styles in relationships as adults.

 As infants and children, our attachment to our caregiver serves to keep us safe and ensure that our needs are met.
-The quality of that attachment then moves forward to set up our adult attachment style.
+The quality of that attachment then informs our adult attachment style.
 Although most of our adult relationships are not directly aimed at our physical care, we have needs that are met by our close relations.
 These needs include affection, affirmation, intimacy, play, teamwork, and support.
 The effects of attachment styles are especially strong in romantic relationships, as these most closely resemble our earliest relationships with caregivers in terms of intimacy and vulnerability.

 Attachment Styles In Relationships